Author: CLIVE BLANCHARDClive is an expert on achieving home energy efficiency at low cost so you can save money in comfort. Archives

 Back to Blog

 It might not just be you.
-In Adelaide the Bureau of Meteorology forecast overnight minima for March to May is for a 76% chance that it is above the historical median and 38% chance of it being unusually warm.
+In Adelaide the Bureau of Meteorology forecast overnight minima for this summer are significantly above the historical median.
 Sarah Perkins-Kirkpatrick from the University of NSW says that since the mid 50”s overnight minima have been rising faster than daytime maxima.
 What this means is that in most of southern Australia and in particular the Adelaide plains, the number of nights that the temperature outside doesn’t drop to sleep temperatures has increased and is likely to continue to increase.
 This also means your house doesn’t cool down overnight and if the next day is also hot, the house continues to get even hotter.
 So, what should you do if it is a stinking hot night?
 If you have an air conditioner, make sure it is performing as well as possible, see Help, my air conditioner isn't performing!
 Tips for sleeping:

 To keep informed of my latest posts, sign up for the Energy Saving Newsletter and as a free bonus, get a 14 page extract from the forthcoming second edition of the book: 'House Taming, How to reduce greenhouse gases in comfort' Sign up now to the Energy Saving Newsletter.
 If you need personalised advice or you are thinking on spending some real money on the refuge, get an energy audit.
 I guarantee I can cost effectively save you the cost of the audit.
 Feel free to leave a comment or question below.